-If you suffered whiplash in a road accident or another accident that wasn’t your fault, you may be wondering how your whiplash recovery time could affect the amount of compensation you could receive.
-This whiplash recovery guide offers information on the length of time it may take you to recover from this type of neck injury and provides information on how the causes, whether the injury could heal on its own, and the amount of whiplash injury compensation you may be awarded in a successful claim.
+If you suffered whiplash in a road traffic accident or another accident that wasn’t your fault, you may be wondering how your whiplash recovery time could affect the amount of compensation you could receive.
+This whiplash recovery guide offers information on the length of time it may take you to recover from this type of neck injury and provides information on how it’s caused, what whiplash associated disorders there are, whether the cervical spine injury could heal on its own, and the amount of whiplash injury compensation you may be awarded in a successful claim.

 Accident Claims UK can provide advice and assistance with making whiplash claims and could introduce you to a personal injury solicitor to act on your behalf.

 To learn about whiplash recovery time, let’s first look at the injuries themselves.

 Whiplash is, essentially, a soft tissue injury to the neck, which happens when the head moves suddenly and violently forward and back, or sideways, in a jerking movement.
 It is the ligaments and tendons that support your neck, and if these are stretched and put under strain, soft tissue damage could occur.
 It could affect your range of motion in some cases.